Finding Theme in the Inciting Incident

 The Importance of Theme

-Recently, I attended a public reading of a play-in-progress at Chicago Dramatists, where I am a resident playwright.
+One Saturday afternoon, I attended a public reading of a play-in-progress at Chicago Dramatists, where I was a resident playwright.
 Nearly every Saturday afternoon for the last 35 years, Chicago Dramatists has hosted such readings, which are cast from the fine, deep pool of Chicago actors, conducted script-in-hand (no memorization required), and staged by working Chicago theatre directors.

 In a post-reading discussion moderated by the artistic director, the audience members are given the opportunity to reflect back to the playwright their impressions, questions, and experiences of watching the play.
 And the playwright can use that feedback, along with feedback from the actors received during the rehearsal process, as grist for the mill when working on the next draft of the play.